University of California, Irvine academics: Academic structure

 UCI's academic year is divided into three quarters, each composed of ten weeks of instruction and one week of final examinations.
 The university requires a minimum of 12 units per quarter (about 3 classes) to be considered a full-time student, with the maximum being 20 units.
-The maximum amount of units can be exceeded by petition or by enrollment in the Campus wide Honors Program.
+The maximum amount of units can be exceeded by petition or by enrolment in the Campus wide Honors Program.
 The average UCI undergraduate takes four courses, or 16 units.
 Courses offered are usually worth between 1 and 5 quarter units.
 Summer courses are offered in either the quarter format of 11 weeks or two summer sessions of roughly half the time for a standard quarter.

 UCI employs the traditional A-F grading scale and GPA system, modified for use with the quarter system.
 Students may elect to take a course for Pass/Not Pass credit, in which a passing grade offers units towards graduation without positively or adversely affecting a student's GPA.
 This option is often associated with courses that count for fewer than four units (for example, internship credit) or with courses a student wishes to take without the pressure of achieving a desired letter grade.
 Pass/Not Pass may be used for one course each quarter, with only 12 units counting towards graduation requirements.

 In total, at least 180 quarter units are required to graduate.
 Most of the units come from the graduation requirements of an undergraduate's major, but a substantial amount also come from the general education requirement known as the "breadth requirement".
 The breadth requirement consists of seven subject categories: